Algo Centre Mall: Structural problems

 Some tenants suggest that mall business owners were said to not be vocal about their disappointments, unless "water is dripping right on their head (or) if the water is destroying their business"; conversely, one previous mall manager suggests he was called daily by tenants about the issue, before 2008 repairs started.
 The owner was aware of the mall's roof problems when purchasing the facility, and suggested there would be renovations to the mall, but would not commit to a date for completing roof repairs or interior upgrades.
 Over $1 million was spent in an attempt to repair the roof.
 Architect John Clinckett of Kitchener was hired to oversee the project; Canadian Construction Controls of Breslau declined to bid to install a membrane created by Carlisle Syntec Systems.
 Taking issue with the $1-million cost, Nazarian cancelled the project, hiring Peak Restoration; only a fraction of Peak's $823,657 worth of work was paid for, and the lien expired in 2010.
 The mall manager left soon after, in summer 2008, suggesting that he believes mall maintenance staff were set to repair the roof.
 In spite of the issues, the mall would use the roof for events.
 In 2011 and 2012, it served as the site for the Heart and Stroke Foundation's Big Bike ride.

-In summer 2011, a piece of concrete fell through the ceiling at a mall restaurant, Hungry Jack's.
+In June 2011, a piece of concrete fell through the ceiling at a mall restaurant, Hungry Jack's.
 Reports were filed with the mall manager and the city, with an inspector scheduled to visit two weeks following the incident.
 The inspector did not show, and mall management did not reply.
 Hungry Jack's is near to the eventual mall roof collapse.
 Mall owners continued repair and maintenance work in 2012, spending $120,000 into repairs within the 12-month period leading up to June 2012.
 An engineering and structural study "turned up nothing", according to the mall manager.
 Even after the repair, there were photos of serious interior damage to the mall's roof.
 A local plumber that had done work for the mall suggested there was obvious signs of water damage, eight months before the collapse.
 In March 2012, the mall management pleaded guilty in provincial court, after their fire alarms and sprinklers did not meet code.
 The mall spent $50,000 to upgrade the infrastructure to avoid further fines.
 The process included adding a new roof to the hotel, gutting the second and third floors, including the hotel lounge.

 The problem was very obvious to residents of the town.
 During the press conference announcing the class-action lawsuit, a resident suggested that some residents had placed "bets" on when the building would collapse.
 Ontario's Ministry of Labour visited the mall six times in the three years before the collapse.

 Pinchin Ltd. issued an "unequivocal" report attesting to the soundness of the structure and deemed the corrosion "not of structural significance."